Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 • “Money from our shared account can be used for dates, gifts, or activities with other partners up to a limit of $x assuming other financial obligations are taken care of.
 Anything above that amount must be discussed in advance.”

-• “Our individual money is our own and, as long as we each meet our financial obligations to the household each month, we have no say over how the other chooses to spend their money.”
+• “Our individual money is our own.
+As long as we each meet our financial obligations to the household each month, we have no say over how the other chooses to spend their money.”

-• “Since one of us earns much more than the other, we will split shared expenses proportionally to our income unless otherwise agreed.”
+• “Since one of us earns much more than the other, we will split shared expenses proportionally to our income.”

 • “We will check in about our shared finances and re-evaluate our budget every six months or more often if a significant change occurs (such as a new job, job loss, or serious illness.)”

-• “I prefer to keep my finances totally separate so I don’t want to have joint accounts, share a mortgage, or get legally married.”
+• “I prefer to keep my finances totally separate so I don’t want to have joint accounts, sharing a mortgage, or legal marriage to be part of my polyamory.”

 • “I’ve committed to paying half the rent and I will honour that but I can’t cover your portion too.”